Importance, calculation and limitations of the Gross Domestic Product to evaluate the national economy

 When GDP grows, there is usually an increase in investment, consumption and job creation, which promotes a positive and stable economic cycle.

-Conversely, a drop in GDP can foreshadow periods of recession, where economic activity decreases and job opportunities are reduced.
+On the contrary, a fall in GDP can anticipate periods of recession, where economic activity decreases and job opportunities are reduced.

 Relationship with employment and consumption

-GDP growth is directly linked to job creation, since increased production requires more labor and human resources.
+GDP growth is directly linked to job creation, since greater production requires more labor and human resources.

-Likewise, a rising GDP usually boosts the consumption of goods and services, as people have greater purchasing power and economic confidence.
+Likewise, rising GDP typically drives the consumption of goods and services, as people have greater purchasing power and economic confidence.

 Therefore, GDP is a reflection of the material well-being and standard of living of the population, although it does not consider other social factors.